Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The blue LED is directly connected to the power supply and is on if the RED Brick is powered.

 The red LED shows if an error is present.
-If the red LED is on at startup, no image could be found.
+If the red LED stays on during startup, no image could be found.
 There may be no sd card inserted or there is no valid image on the sd card.

 The green LED shows the current state.
-If on startup the red LED is off and the green LED does not turn on, Linux could start booting.
+If on startup the red LED is off and the green LED does not turn on, Linux couldn't start booting.
 During boottime the green LED turns on.
 After the RED Brick has booted up and all of the services are available the green led starts showing a heartbeat.